-The view north from Galle Face toward the old business core in the old Fort district.
-The three tall buildings are the Bank of Ceylon and the World Trade Center.
+The view north from Galle Face toward the old business core in the Fort district.
+The three tall buildings are the Bank of Ceylon and the twin towers of the World Trade Center.
 The two hotel-like objects are in fact the Galadari Hotel (the former Meridien) and the Hilton.
-The secretariat and old legislative assembly buildings are in front of the Galadari.
+The old secretariat and egislative assembly buildings are in front of the Galadari.

 A mile to the south of the last picture: Galle Road is no longer the semi-rural road is was even 50 years ago.
 It would have become busier in any case, but the security closures in the city's old business center have pushed development in this direction, where there's not a break for ten miles.
-There are no expressways, either, so all traffic moving between Colombo and the south comes this way.
-It's not pleasant.
+Until very recently there was no expressway bypassing the city, so all traffic moving between Colombo and the south came this way.
+Not pleasant.

 Another view of Galle Road, where McDonald's becomes a refuge for foreigners trying to find a relatively quiet place to sit for a few minutes.
 High-priced residential highrises are scattered along the road.